imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 After installation, Microsoft 365 companion apps receive periodic updates with new features and quality improvements.
 The update process for People app and File Search app is different from the update process for other Microsoft 365 apps, such as Word and Excel.

-Join the [Microsoft Community Hub](https://techcommunity.microsoft.com/) to connect with other users, ask questions and more.
+Join the [Microsoft Community Hub](https://techcommunity.microsoft.com/) to connect with other users, ask questions, share insights, and stay informed about the latest updates.